 Edinburgh is fortunate to be blessed with many other events and local organisations that discuss aspects of the science-faith conversation and details of these events are circulated around a local mailing list, along with local and national CiS events and news.

-‘Science, Christianity and Humanity’ day conference, with The Faraday Institute.
-Saturday 7th June.
-Event page here
+Unfortunately the ‘Science, Christianity and Humanity’ day conference, with The Faraday Institute, Saturday 7th June has been cancelled.